 Step-by-step directions

-2. Mix everything together using a fork or a rubber scraper until sticky dough forms.
+- Form the dough.
+Mix everything together using a fork or a rubber scraper until sticky dough forms.
+You want a simple blob where flour is mostly incorporated.

 Want to save this recipe?

-6. Bake for about 10-15 minutes in a 500ยบF oven, or until cheese is brown and bubbly.
+- Bake.
+Bake for about 10-15 minutes in a 500ºF oven, or until cheese is brown and bubbly.
 Garnish top of pizza with cilantro and arugula and serve.

 For extra flavor brush crust with olive oil and sprinkle some garlic powder on it.